The following terms are defined as they are used in the rules in this chapter:

-(S) "Pilot project area" means the school districts included in the territory of the former community school pilot project established by former section 50.52 of Am.
+(O) "Pilot project area" means the school districts included in the territory of the former community school pilot project established by section 50.52 of Am.
 Sub.
 H.B.
-No. 215 of the 122nd General Assembly.
+No. 215 of the 122nd General Assembly .
 This "pilot project area" includes the entire territory of any school district having the majority of its territory in Lucas County.

 (3) A city, local, or exempted village school district, educational service center, or joint vocational school district that has entered into a community school contract to sponsor a conversion community school.

-(W) "Sponsor capacity" means an organization's capability of providing sufficient technical assistance, oversight, and monitoring, which includes taking steps to intervene in a school's operations to ensure that the community schools it sponsors will meet all legally mandated fiscal, academic, and operational requirements.
+(T) "Sponsor capacity" means an organization's capability of providing sufficient technical assistance, oversight, and monitoring, consistent with sponsor duties defined in division (D) of section 3314.03 of the Revised Code, which includes taking steps to intervene in a school's operations to ensure that the community schools it sponsors will meet all legally mandated fiscal, academic, and operational requirements.

-(X) "Sponsor oversight" means actions taken by the sponsor to fulfill its legal obligations to monitor all aspects of a school's fiscal, academic and operational performance, including, but not limited to, compliance with applicable rules and laws and all terms of the community school's contract.
+(U) "Sponsor oversight" means actions taken by the sponsor to fulfill its legal obligations to monitor all aspects of a school's fiscal, academic and operational performance, including, but not limited to, compliance with applicable rules,laws, and all terms of the community school's contract.

-(Y) "Sponsorship agreement" means a written agreement, and any amendments thereto, between the department anda sponsor which establishes the duties, rights and responsibilities of both parties in accordance with all sections of the Revised Code and all rules of the Administrative Code that are applicable to sponsors and community schools.
+(V) "Sponsorship agreement" means a written agreement, and any amendments thereto, between the department and a sponsor which establishes the duties, rights and responsibilities of both parties in accordance with all sections of the Revised Code and all rules of the Administrative Code that are applicable to sponsors and community schools.